 #4 – Minimize.

-Dan and I have become minimalists over the past few years.
+My husband and I have become minimalists over the past few years.
 We have discarded hundreds (if not thousands) of items.
 We’ve sold those items on Facebook Marketplace, eBay, and at garage sales.
 We made several thousand dollars doing this – over a few years mind you.

 We are so much happier with less.
 Now that we have less stuff crammed into our house, we are actually buying less.
 Gone is the need to always buy something new.
 Yes, we still shop, but we always try secondhand first.